ex4722/ctf-writeups/battelle/holy_grail/README.md

 <h2>Attempt 3 Fake Link Map</h2>

 Remember that second code path in dl_resolve?
-Its extremely simple and only calls a single function DL_FIXUP_MAKE_VALUE.
-This means that less values in link map will be used so we will only need to fake the important ones
+It's extremely simple and only calls a single function DL_FIXUP_MAKE_VALUE.
+This means that fewer values in the link map will be used so we will only need to fake the important ones

 ```c
 (((refsym) == ((void*)0) ?
 0 : (__builtin_expect (((refsym)->st_shndx == 0xfff1), 0) ?
 0 : ((1) || (l) ? (l)->l_addr : 0)) + (refsym)->st_value))